abilandz/PH8124/Lecture_2/Lecture_2.md

 ... and what now??

 You can start clicking with the mouse over the terminal, but quickly you will realize that this leads you nowhere.
 Next, you can start typing and pressing 'Enter', but especially if you do it for the first time most likely whatever you have typed in the terminal will produce only the error messages.
-Still, that is something, as it clearly means that there is some secret/magic language which is trying to respond to, or to interpret, your command input, as soon as you have typed something in the terminal and pressed 'Enter'.
+Still, that is something, as it clearly means that there is some secret/magic command interpreter which is trying to respond to your command input, as soon as you have typed something in the terminal and pressed 'Enter'.

-What is that secret built-in language available in the terminal?
+What is that secret built-in command interpreter available in the terminal?
 This lecture is all about shedding light on its existence...

 Loosely speaking, **shell** is the generic name of any program that user employs to type commands in the terminal (a.k.a. text window).
 Example **shells**:

 * sh
 * bash
+* zsh
 * ksh
 * csh
 * fish
+* PowerShell (developed by Microsoft!)

 To get the list of **shells** available on your computer, type in the terminal: